 - people who come to the UK must be able to prove that they have stayed in the UK or the Common Travel Area (this means the Channel Islands, the Isle of Man or the Republic of Ireland) for at least three months before they can claim income-based Jobseeker’s Allowance

-- people who come to the UK from the EEA will only be able to get Jobseeker’s Allowance for nine months at most.
+- people who come to the UK from the EEA will only be able to get Jobseeker’s Allowance for a maximum of nine months.
 They will have to attend an interview when they have been getting benefit for six months called a Genuine Prospect of Work assessment.
-If the EEA national cannot prove that they have a good chance of finding work, their JSA will stop.
+If the individual cannot prove that they have a good chance of finding work, their JSA will stop.
 If they can show that they have the chance of work they can continue to get JSA, but only for another three months at most

-Some people registered as unemployed in the country they are from, can register as a jobseeker in the UK as long as they can show a completed form from that country.
-They may be paid unemployment benefit directly from their own country at the same rate they would receive at home for three to six months.
+Some people, registered as unemployed in the country they are originally from, can register as a jobseeker in the UK as long as they can show a completed form from that country.
+They may be paid unemployment benefit directly from their own country at the same rate they would receive if living there, for three to six months.

 Information in alternative languages